aryntmr/Few-Shot-Class-Incremental-Learning-for-Large-Scale-Face-Recognition/README.md

 ## Setup and Installation
 1. Clone the repository and move into the project directory.
+2. Download the datasets from [link](https://github.com/deepinsight/insightface/tree/master/recognition/_datasets_)
-2. Create the conda environment (a sample name is `facekd_fscil.yaml`; the file will be provided separately):
+3. Create the conda environment (a sample name is `facekd_fscil.yaml`; the file will be provided separately):
    `conda env create -f facekd_fscil.yaml`
-3. Activate the environment:
+4. Activate the environment:
    `conda activate facekd_fscil`
-4. Run the orchestration script to prepare data, train, or evaluate:
+5. Run the orchestration script to prepare data, train, or evaluate:
    `bash script.sh`

 `script.sh` centralizes common workflows (environment checks, distributed launch, logging).
 Adjust its flags to switch between training, evaluation, visualization, or dataset preparation once your environment file is available.